Alien Resurrection (1997) Director: Jean-Pierre Jeunet

 Predictably Alien Resurrection is filled with ridiculous lines and outrageous violence (at one point a dying man grabs another and forces the emerging alien through his head).
 There is also a laughably silly scene of an underwater chase with the aliens, a clip of someone shooting a spider, a man pulls a piece of his own brain out before he dies, grotesque alien’s innards pour out, the CGI effects are sub par, and the film is rife with other cheap action thrills that garner more scoffs than applause.
 This film should be enthusiastically discarded.

-Alien movies have continued to be produced into the present-day, including the mind-numbingly campy Alien vs. Predator (2004), and Aliens vs. Predator: Requiem (2007), and two disappointing and overly complex prequels directed by Ridley Scott: Prometheus (2012) and Alien Covenant (2017).
+Alien movies have continued to be released into the present-day, including the mind-numbingly campy Alien vs. Predator (2004), and Aliens vs. Predator: Requiem (2007), and two disappointing and overly complex prequels directed by Ridley Scott: Prometheus (2012) and Alien Covenant (2017).
 Both are excessively reliant upon massive computer animations and odd conspiracy theories related to ancient human civilizations.
 As with most Hollywood classics, this series has sadly been beaten into the ground from a once brilliant film.
 Lamentably like many other once successful franchises it has devolved into a cheap, unoriginal, cash-grabbing string of sequels.
 It is our great misfortune that more sequels are likely to come.